lud/jsv/README.md

    the `type` keyword is implemented with the `JSV.Vocabulary.V202012.Validation` Elixir module.

-3. Finally, we can declare a schema that would like to use the `type` keyword.
+3. We can declare a schema that would like to use the `type` keyword.
-   To let the library know what implementation to use for that keyword, the schema declares the `https://json-schema.org/draft/2020-12/schema` as its meta-schema (using the `$schema` keyword).
+   To let the library know what implementation to use for that keyword, the schema declares the `https://json-schema.org/draft/2020-12/schema` as its meta-schema using the `$schema` keyword.

+   JSV will use that exact value if the `$schema` keyword is not specified.

    ```json
    {